 Can a 12 year old decide what happens about contact?

-The current current Children (Scotland) Act says that the court should allow a child to express views and have regard to them as far as possible.
+The 1995 Children (Scotland) Act says that the court should allow a child to express views and have regard to them as far as possible.
 It also says that the court should take account if the child’s age and maturity and that “a child twelve years of age or more shall be presumed to be of sufficient age and maturity to form a view” (section 6).